SECTION DIRECTOR- AARON THOMASON

 NZ 22 Division is for pistols complying with Unrestricted rules, but being a rimfire handgun in .22long rifle cartridge only.

-Service Pistol along with NZ Pistol, NZ Revolver and NZ Open Divisions are shot from the holster and the unrestricted classes from the 45° position (whether or not you are holster qualified).
+Service Pistol along with NZ Pistol and NZ Revolver are shot from the holster and the unrestricted classes from the 45° position (whether or not you are holster qualified).
 All pistols should be kept in a holster during the match.

 Originally the match was essentially for Service Type Revolvers, usually chambered in 38 Special and the firing the standard carry load of a 158gr Round Nose Lead Load.
 For reasons unknown to us, the Australians apparently also have this requirement for lead projectiles only, in place, on many ranges.
 It has something to do with height of berms around their ranges having to be higher to gain certification for jacketed bullets.
 We however don't have this so have chosen to ignore this rule, which is a good thing as jacketed or plated bullets reduce the exposure to airborne lead.